RebinW/active-directory-domain-services/03-organizational-design/03_ou_level_group_policy.md

 ![new policy](screenshots/newworkstationpolicy.png)

 **Step 3: Configure the workstation policy**
 Once the object has been created "Workstation Security Baseline", the next is to define the settings that the policy will enforce.
-In this example a simple security configuration will be applied taht automatically locks a workstation after a perioed of inactivity.
+In this example a simple security configuration will be applied that automatically locks a workstation after a perioed of inactivity.

 Right click on the new policy and click edit.
 Navigate to: